 With the new generation of 256 drivers, the profile system was upgraded with a corresponding API.
 Therefore it is now installed at 256 + drivers also possible to adapt the games with the NVIDIA Inspector profile settings of the NVIDIA driver.

 Since version 1.95 it is now a feature available to track the progress of the hardware sensors.
-This is for all supported NVIDIA video cards collected simultaneously in one window possible.
+This includes all supported NVIDIA video cards collected simultaneously in one window possible.

 Moreover, the collected data to be recorded and saved as CSV.